I Am Mrs Daisy Bates

 After workshopping researched material, an introduction to the project and its development was presented to invited guests at Project Arts Centre, Dublin in March 2017.
-Following further script development, a reading was presented at Riverbank Arts Centre, Newbridge, Co Kildare on October 26th, 2017 with the Australian Ambassador to Ireland in attendance.
+A first draft reading was then presented at Riverbank Arts Centre, Newbridge, Co Kildare on October 26th, 2017 with the Australian Ambassador to Ireland in attendance.
 The script is now in a process of further development and an extensive workshop will occur in October 2018.
 The Irish premiere production is scheduled for 2020.

 Who was Daisy Bates?

-Daisy Bates was born in Co.
+Daisy Bates was born in Roscrea, Co.
 Tipperary, Ireland in 1859.
 Orphaned at a young age, she emigrated to Australia in 1882.
-During her life she worked as a governess, managed to marry three times without ever divorcing and had one child.
-However, she is best known for her decision to devote over 40 years of her life studying Aboriginal people - their history, culture, beliefs and customs.
-A self taught anthropologist, she lived in a tent in remote settlements from Western Australia to the edge of the Nullarbor Plain, she wrote books, hundreds of academic papers and countless observations of Australian Aboriginal languages, stories and their relationship to the land and astronomy.
+During her life she worked as a governess, married three times without ever divorcing and had one child.
+However, she is best known for 'devoting' over 40 years to the study of Australian Aboriginal people - their history, culture, beliefs and customs.
+A self taught anthropologist, she lived in a tent in remote settlements from Western Australia to the edge of the Nullarbor Plain, and wrote popular books, hundreds of academic papers and countless observations of Australian Aboriginal languages, stories and their relationship to the land and astronomy.